-One of the reasons why people dread the presence of rats is because they can spread diseases; among these is leptospirosis, an infectious disease that can infect both humans and animals.
+One of the reasons why people dread the presence of rats is because they can spread pest-borne diseases; among these is leptospirosis, an infectious disease that can infect both humans and animals.
 This disease is not confined to just one place or country.
 It can infect anyone all throughout the world.
 This is caused by Leptospira Interrogans, a spiral-shaped bacterium.

 Leptospirosis presents a wide variety of symptoms which are sometimes mistaken for other illnesses, while for some there may even be no symptoms at all.
 If not treated, this disease may lead to kidney failure, liver failure, respiratory distress, meningitis, and even death.
 Those who are at high risk for this disease are people who are in close association with animals and the soil and water they are in contact with.
 People who wade through floodwaters without wearing any boots on and with an open wound at the legs or feet are also at risk.

 Leptospirosis is transmitted via the urine of infected animals.
 Aside from rats, many other different animals carry the bacteria Leptospira Interrogans like cattle, dogs, horses, pigs, wild animals, and other rodents.
 These animals, even when infected, may not show symptoms of leptospirosis, but they may continue to excrete the bacteria in the environment for months and even years.

 When we get in contact with an infected rat’s urine, or when we get in contact with water, food, or soil that is contaminated with the urine of an infected rat or other animals, we become infected.
 Leptospira interrogans bacteria can enter our bodies through the skin and mucous membranes, especially if there is an open wound.
 The bacteria then multiply when it reaches the liver, kidneys, and the central nervous system.
 It is rare to have a person to person transmission.

 Person to person transmission is rare, but still possible